 CaptureFilterlogging, scriptable filter, and handler debug logging before moving to production.

 AM core services require a minimum JVM heap size of 1 GB.
 If you are deploying with the embedded DS server, AM requires at least a 2 GB heap, as 50% of that space is allocated to DS.

 Xmx JVM parameters are set to the same value to prevent a large garbage collection as the memory profile increases from the default up to the

 Xmx to the same value ensures that small controlled garbage collection events minimize application unresponsiveness.

-For up-to-date information about the software requirements for this version, see Before You Install.
+For up-to-date information about the software requirements for this version, refer to Requirements.